santiagosayshey/OMesh/README.md

 - **Docker**: Ensure Docker is installed and running on your system.
 - **Docker Compose**: Required for orchestrating multi-container Docker applications.
 - **Node.js and NPM**: For building the React frontend.
-- **Python 3.9**: Necessary for running scripts outside Docker, if needed.
+- **Python 3.9**: Necessary for running test scripts outside Docker, if needed.

 **Note for Markers:** Please make sure you have docker compose 2.10+ installed.
-Python is not nessecary for testing purposes, but you if you want to run scripts standalone, you need to have it installed.
+Python is nessecary for testing purposes, but not for the main application.
+A standalone python image is used in the docker containers.

 ---